 I always strive towards expanding my horizons in art.
 The challenges of working with a diverse array of styles and a wide range of media made me a better artist , more equipped than I was earlier in my career to capture and portray my love of horses in ways I had never imagined.
 Please click on the images below to make them larger.

-News, July 1, 2021 I am pleased to announce the opening of a new sculpture gallery in Fort Myers.
+News, July 1, 2021 I am pleased to announce the opening of Pam Foss Gallery in Fort Myers, Florida.
 The gallery is located at Gannon Art & Antique Center, 16521 South Tamiami Trail and open daily from 10:00AM to 5:30PM, and Sundays from 11:00AM to 4:00PM